guillaumemichel/py-binary-trie/README.md

 ### Encoding

-The following functions help uniquely encode a specific binary prefix, that are binary bistrings of arbitrary size.
+The following functions help uniquely encode a specific binary prefix, that are bistrings of arbitrary size.
 The bitstrings can be encoded in `int` or in [`unsigned varint`](https://github.com/multiformats/unsigned-varint).
 The mapping goes as follow:
 ```
 bitstring       code        varint
 ""          ->  0       ->  00000000 (0x00)